2.1 Applicants / Candidates

 2.1.1 The Human Resource Department will maintain, by position posting, a complete file containing:

-- A copy of all postings and locations where posted;
+- A copy of all postings and locations where posted or advertised;

-- A copy of each applicant's information received within the time frame specified by the posting;
+- Each applicant's information [applications, resumes, CV's] received within the time frame specified;

 - An Applicant Flow Log on each position;